... a bit Suffolk

 Tell Us If we don't know about your boot sale, underwater golf team or coffee morning we can't tell the world about you.

 Tell Us By Email We're not going to use ourselves up keeping track of bits of paper, telephone calls or people stopping us in the Co-op.
-Email us and to make things easy for us put your press release in the body of the email NOT IN AN ATTACHMENT and attach graphics as a jpg NOT A FRIGGING PDF.
+Email us and to make things easy for us put your press release in the body of the email NOT IN AN ATTACHMENT and attach graphics as a jpg or png NOT A FRIGGING PDF.

 Tell Us What, When, Where, How Much and Who Is it a dance, a boot sale, a bank robbery?
 When is it happening?
 And not just the date but the start time and if you really want to go for it the probable end time.
 Where is it and sufficient info that a punter can find it which means a postcode for the satnav.
 How Much is it?
 Free is always very popular but we have to be told.
 Finally tell us Who to contact for more info, email and a phone number really helps.